seekrit

 └─ audit log (append-only)

 • Organization — a tenant.
-Has members, applications, service tokens, and its own audit trail.
+Has members, applications, groups, service tokens, and its own audit trail.

 • Application — a deployable (a service, site, or worker) within an org.

-• Environment — a named context under an application (production, staging, ci, ephemeral-agent-42, …).
+• Environment — a named context (production, staging, dev, …) owned by either an application or a group.
 Each environment owns one data key.

 • Secret — a named, encrypted value in an environment.
 Every write appends a new version.